UoaWDCC/VPS/learn/pages/state.md

 To create a binding:

 1. Select the scene element on the canvas.
-2. Open **State Bindings** in the right sidebar and press the plus button.
+2. Open **Property Bindings** in the right sidebar and press the plus button.
 3. Select the component property to control.
 4. Select a tracked value of the required type and press **Create**.